Authors should submit their papers using Manuscript Central at http://mc.manuscriptcentral.com/awpl.

 The IEEE Author Center is a standalone site for journal authors that provides a one-stop shop to learn about publishing with IEEE.
 This comprehensive source of up-to-date content is written from the author’s perspective in simple, engaging language and is easily viewed in mobile.
 The content is organized to follow the author’s path through the publishing process, from writing the article through to post-publication.

-References are now excluded from the page count.
+Since March 2018, references are excluded from the page count.

 1) The technical content is still limited to 4 pages.
 This limit will be strictly enforced to keep the letters concise and to the point, in the original spirit of AWPL.

 2) It is now acceptable that the reference list extends to a 5th page.
 This will provide sufficient space for thorough referencing without competing with technical content.

 3) The authors will not be charged for the last page of their article if it contains only references.

 Please download the style files (Word or LaTeX) here:

 Please select the template for full papers in the Transactions, without biographies.
 The latest template can be found under "Templates for Transactions".

 If in doubt about the format, or you have any questions or concerns, please contact us at firstname.lastname@example.org.

 Important: The authors are advised not to modify the template.
 If the template is modified to fit more content within the page limit, issues may arise at production time.

 If an accepted manuscript goes over the page limit and needs to be shortened at production time, acceptance may be revoked and the shortened manuscript might have to be re-sent to review.